fedora-infra/python-fedora/doc/client.rst

 Handling Errors
 ---------------

-BaseClient_ will throw a variety of errors that can be caught to tell you what kind of error was generated.
+:class:`~fedora.client.BaseClient` will throw a variety of errors that can be caught to tell you what kind of error was generated.

 Exceptions
 ==========

-:``FedoraServiceError``: The base of all exceptions raised by BaseClient_.
+:``FedoraServiceError``: The base of all exceptions raised by
+    :class:`~fedora.client.BaseClient`.
 If your code needs to catch any of the listed errors then you can catch that to do so.

 :``ServerError``: Raised if there's a problem communicating with the service.
     For instance, if we receive an HTML response instead of JSON.